7wei/shareuhack/_posts/meditation-101/index.md

 Once you achieve this, congratulations!
 You have completed a successful meditation session!

-## 持How Long Should You Meditate to See Changes?
+## How Long Should You Meditate to See Changes?

 Everyone’s meditation practice varies, and the time to see changes may differ slightly.
 For example, as the author, I often feel tense and anxious due to work.
 I hoped to improve my anxiety and poor sleep through meditation practice.
 Driven by curiosity, I initially set practice times of 5-10 minutes per session, 3-4 times a week, viewing meditation as a relaxed, pressure-free practice.